SparrowSurya/chess_proj/README.md

 ### Status:

-    gui, config will be moved to src the game will run as a script rather a class or function

-    class Cell will be merged inside Chessboard class const.py will have same path as test.py
+    class Cell will be merged inside Chessboard class

     all mouse action function will be rewritten. drag is broken.